 The Loch Garry Flood Protection Works comprise about 51⁄2 miles of earthen levee banks around Loch Garry, and a concrete regulator and spillway 400 feet in length, to control overflows from the loch.
 The purpose of the scheme is to protect some 40,000 acres of lands previously flooded by overflows of the Goulburn River by way of Loch Garry and Bunbartha Creek.
 The Kanyapella Scheme provides for the conservation of a domestic and stock supply in Warrigal Creek, and the exclusion therefrom of certain flood waters.
 The area benefited is 13,500 acres.
-Both schemes have been approved of by a majority of the land holders concerned and are now in operation.
+Both schemes have been approved by a majority of the land holders concerned and are now in operation.

 (v) Mildura.
 The Mildura Irrigation Scheme is controlled by the First Mildura Irrigation Trust, and water is obtained by pumping from the River Murray.
 The area of the settlement is 45,000 acres, of which 14,000 acres are under intense culture, vines predominating.
-During the year ending 30th June, 1926, the Trust's receipts aggregated £51,104, and its expenditure £44,891; whilst loans-exclusive of £11,343, arrears of interest-advanced by the Government amounted at 30th June, 1926, to £97,753.
-The number of water-acres supplied during the year was 42,230.
+During the year ending 30th June, 1927, the Trust's receipts aggregated £50,902, and its expenditure £39,577; whilst loans-exclusive of £13,483, arrears of interest-advanced by the Government, amounted at 30th June, 1927, to £96,837.
+The number of water-acres supplied during the year was 42,134.

-4. Queensland.-The main irrigation works in Queensland are as follows:-

-(i) Dawson Valley Scheme.
-The Dawson Valley Irrigation Scheme, now under construction, comprises:-(a) A concrete dam at Nathan's Gorge, some 30 miles below the town of Taroom, to impound 2,500,000 acre-feet of water: (b) an offtake weir 27 miles down stream for the diversion of water for the irrigation of 200,000 acres in the Dawson Valley.
+- 4. Queensland.-The main irrigation works in Queensland are as follows:- - (i) Dawson Valley Scheme.
+The Dawson Valley Irrigation Scheme, now in its initial stage, comprises:-(a) A concrete dam at Nathan's Gorge, some 30 miles below the town of Taroom, to impound 2,500,000 acre-feet of water: (b) an offtake weir 80 miles down stream for the diversion of water for the irrigation of 70,000 acres in the Dawson Valley; and (c) and Theodore Zone (see below).